30 Best Colleges For Criminal Justice - 2024 Rankings

 Like many other colleges offering a criminal justice major, UNO offers their students extensive internships with various organizations and the chance to engage in hands-on study relating to criminal justice.
 Most alumni have a starting salary of $60,700, and their graduation rate is around 50%.

-Temple University - Philadelphia, Pennsylvania
+14. Temple University - Philadelphia, Pennsylvania

 Temple’s Criminal Justice BA program helps students to form a deep understanding of the criminal justice system and how it works, both historically and in today’s society.
 The program emphasizes problem-solving and critical thinking in students and allows for plenty of immersive learning experiences.

 Temple University also offers a program known as the Inside-Out Prison Exchange Program, allowing students to understand how prisoners live in a truly meaningful way.
-Temple’s graduation rate is 57%, and their alumni have a starting salary of $65,500.
+Temple’s graduation rate is 57%, and its alumni have a starting salary of $65,500.

-CUNY John Jay College of Criminal Justice - New York, New York
+15. CUNY John Jay College of Criminal Justice - New York, New York

 The John Jay College of Criminal Justice offers a variety of undergraduate programs in criminal justice.
 They offer links to financial aid programs and scholarships for students seeking it.